EdDeAlmeidaJr/useful_bash_scripts/README.md

 This script, when activated inside a directory, will visit all subdirectories and test if they are Github repositories.
 If so it will use `git pull` to update them with the corresponding remote content.

 This is useful for those who use to have lots of Github repos cloned in sections of development directory.
 I have a `~/progs/opensource` directory with more than a hundred projects and I would never have enough time to update them manually.

+# Clojure

+### lein

+This script is essential to Clojure development.
+To learn more about it, visit [Leiningem](https://leiningen.org/).